 Most people think of content marketing as producing text-based content, writing words and sentences to sell a product or convey an idea.
 While that is true, that’s not all content is.

 You’ve probably noticed that so many things are more visual online today than they used to be.
-People create photographic memes to pass around an idea or thought, they share pictures, and due to the advent of gorgeous sites like Pinterest, marketing is more visual than ever before.
+People create photographic memes to pass around an idea or thought, and due to the advent of gorgeous sites like Pinterest, marketing is more visual than ever before.
 Sharing videos shows no signs of slowing down either!

-Today we have Pinterest, Instagram, Foursquare, Twitter Pics, Periscope, Facebook and more.
+Today we have Pinterest, Instagram, Foursquare, YouTube, Twitter, Periscope, Facebook and more.
 All social media has gone visual.
 I repeat, all of social media has become visual.

 Blogs have become more visual too, due to the easy way bloggers can add compelling graphics to blog posts.
 Creating visual content has never been easier due to software and apps like Canva, Pixlr and PicMonkey.